MedHub-umich/CommunicationHub/README.md

 # CommunicationHub
 ## Connecting the Pi to the Dev board using bluetoothctl
-Run the the bash script to automatically connect to the dev board with the yellow tape on it
+Run the the bash script to automatically connect to the dev board with the yellow tape on it.
+To change the device, follow the steps below to get the devices UUID and change the UUID in file.txt

 ## Working with bluetoothctl manually
   - Type 'bluetoothctl' in terminal